arinWald/GOTY-Platform/README.md

  - It can double jump!
  - Great music accompained with cool SFX
  - Two types of enemies!
 Flying with pathfindingand walking
+ - Checkpoint to save your progress
+ - Fruit and life collectibles
+ - Score counter
+ - Time limit for each game
+ - Lives UI

 ## Controls